kshi4234/ML-ClimateResearch/README.md

 Modified by Kevin Shi.

 Final submitted code is in the FINAL_PROJECT folder.
+Write up is the ML_Final_Paper pdf file.
 Log files that can be viewed using tensorboard are provided in the finetuning_results folder.